higgsaxhh/rome/README.md

 Rome is a beautiful React template.

-The template is built this with a modern TypeScript stack, and containerized for local development and production deployment.
+The template is built with a modern TypeScript stack, and containerized for both local development and production.

 The codebase implements code standards and best practices I've developed over the course of many years in full-stack development.